Equality, diversity and inclusion is making sure no one feels left out at work.

 Equality, diversity and inclusion are personal to each individual.
 They will illicit different thoughts; these biases are part of being a human and categorising people is as natural as breathing.

 The cognitive scientist Lera Boroditsky found that different languages shape the way we think.
 An aboriginal community in Australia use cardinal directions such as north and south, instead of left and right.
-They are naturally better at orientating themselves due to it being ingrained in their culture through language.
+They are naturally better at orientating themselves because it is ingrained in their culture through language.

-4. 12.9% individuals who are regarded ethnic minorities
+- 12.9% individuals are regarded as ethnic minorities

 Everyone traditionally has 5 senses which they perceive the environment around them with.
 This results in the UK having 316 million different senses perceiving the world in different ways.

-“The Big Five” is considered an accurate personality model and is used by many businesses the world over.
+“The Big Five” is an accurate personality model and many businesses around the world use it.
 The name is a key indicator as to how many different personality scales make up the model (Openness, Conscientiousness, Extraversion, Agreeableness and Neuroticism).
 Again, the point would be the vast number of combinations available in the UK.